membracid/EntoToday/README.md

 # EntoToday
 CSS tweaks to the Entomology Today Theme

-//Notes to myself, to share with rest of admins
+Basically Notes to myself, to share with rest of admins